alexh-g/DUSmapper/README.md

 If you opt to run the jupyter notebook version of the script, you just need to assign the relevant paths to the `dir_path`, `plotter_template`, and `DNAPlotter_path` variables.

 I have provided three example genomes (Neisseria meningitidis MC58, Neisseria lactamica 020-06, and Wielerella bovis CCUG 44465) to test the script with, as well as a folder containing the expected script output from each genome.
-In the expected output folders, the example launch scripts and templates for DUSPlotter won't actually function because they contain absolute paths to the genome files I used when running DUSPlotter.
+In the 'expected output' folders, the launch scripts and templates for DUSPlotter won't actually function because they contain absolute paths to the specific genome files I used when running DUSPlotter.

 ## NOTES